BOND REPORT: Treasurys See Buying On Reports Corporate Tax Cut Delayed Until 2019

 What are other assets doing?

-Stocks showed the strongest reaction to the tax cut reports, with the Dow Jones Industrial tumbling more than 200 points.
-The Nasdaq Composite, the S&P 500 and the Dow are on track to notch around a 1% dip on Thursday.
+Stocks showed the strongest reaction to the tax cut reports, with the Dow Jones Industrial tumbling more than 100 points.
+The Nasdaq Composite, the S&P 500 and the Dow all fell on Thursday.

 European bonds sold off after the European Central Bank raised its growth forecast for the eurozone from 1.7 percent to 2.2 percent (http://www.marketwatch.com/story/eurozone-to-grow-at-fastest-rate-in-a-decade-in-2017-says-eu-2017-11-09).
 The German 10-year yield rose 5 basis points to 0.377%, while the Italian 10-year yield rose 7 basis points to 1.810%.